About Calumet College of St. Joseph

 Learn more about Calumet College of St. Joseph:

-Calumet College of St. Joseph is a Catholic institution of higher learning dedicated to the academic, spiritual and ethical development of undergraduate and graduate students.
-Informed by the values of its founding religious community, the Missionaries of the Precious Blood (C.PP.S.), the College promotes the inherent dignity of all people, social justice, an ethic of service, student empowerment, opportunity, and lifelong learning.
+Calumet College of St. Joseph is a Catholic institution of higher learning informed by the values of its founding religious community, the Missionaries of the Precious Blood (C.PP.S.).
+The mission of the College is to cultivate the academic, spiritual, and ethical development of our students by affirming the inherent dignity of all people, promoting social justice and an ethic of service, and providing opportunity and empowerment.

 Calumet College of St. Joseph is a Catholic college sponsored by the Cincinnati Province of the Missionaries of the Precious Blood (C.PP.S.).
 CCSJ offers a quality education in the Catholic tradition: It is open to students of all faiths.